baeziy/CRTP-Notes/ad-enumeration/gnereral.md

 # To get enterprise admins use -Domain <forest_root_domain>
 ```

 Get all the members of the Domain Admins group.
-SID ends with 500-1000 is reserved for the domain.
-Any created objects will be having SID ends after 1000.
+Security Identifiers (SIDs) that end with numbers from 500 to 1000 are reserved for built-in domain accounts and groups created automatically during domain setup.
+Any user or group created later will have a SID ending greater than 1000.

 ```powershell
 Get-DomainGroupMember -Identity "Domain Admins" -Recurse